pmillspaugh/petemillspaugh.com/README.md

 ## MDX

-I'm using [MDX](https://mdxjs.com/) with `next-mdx-remote` for my content.
+I'm using [MDX](https://mdxjs.com/) with [`next-mdx-remote`](https://github.com/hashicorp/next-mdx-remote) for written content.

-### Components
+## Components

-Components are a spectrum from primitives like `Blockquote` to highly composed components like `Garden`.
+Components are a spectrum from low-level building blocks like `Blockquote` to highly composed components like `Garden`.
 It's hard to draw a line in the sand between component-library-components that might live in `/components/lib` and bespoke components that are reused just once or not at all.
 So I mixed them all in one `/components` folder.
-I settled on this structure based on Josh Comeau's opinion on the subject in his React course.
+Credit to Josh Comeau's wonderful React course for this structure.

 I rely on unstyled component libraries like [Radix UI](https://radix-ui.com) for my underlying component primitives when it comes to complex implementations like `Popover` and `Switch`.
 I love getting accessibilty and usability out of the box with these sorts of libraries.

 ## Styled Components

-I like the flexibility of CSS-in-JS and the colocation of markup + styles with `styled-components`.
+I like the flexibility of CSS-in-JS and the colocation of markup + styles with [`styled-components`](https://styled-components.com/).
 I also prefer writing vanilla CSS to writing utility classes, e.g. with Tailwind.
 I'm considering moving away from CSS-in-JS, though, maybe to CSS modules.

 ## Code snippets